Understanding Addition and Subtraction in Transformers: Appendix: Experimental models

-While, for each model the 'QuantaMathsAnalysis' Colab notebook generates two more files: \begin{itemize} \item A “behaviors.json" file containing generic “behavior" facts learnt about the model by the Colab e.g. P18L0H0 attends to tokens D3 and D'3 \item A “features.json" file containing maths-specific “feature" facts learnt about the model by the Colab e.g. P18L0H0 performs the SC3 subtask. \end{itemize}
+While, for each model the analysis Colab notebook generates two more files: \begin{itemize} \item A “behaviors.json" file containing generic “behavior" facts learned about the model by the Colab e.g. P18L0H0 attends to tokens D3 and D'3 \item A “features.json" file containing maths-specific “feature" facts learned about the model by the Colab e.g. P18L0H0 performs the SC3 subtask. \end{itemize}